Central Breath Testing (CBT)

 - maintain work-related records and prepare reports.

-BTOs work in rotating shifts to include nights, weekends, and holidays.
+BTOs work in rotating shifts including nights, weekends, and holidays.

 Each BTO must earn a valid State of Florida permit to conduct alcohol testing as a Breath Test Operator or earn the Hillsborough County Sheriff’s Office Alcohol Breath Analysis Technician Trainee status.